Anne Mercer Larson, June 13, 2016

-The microorganisms that live within your gut — the microbiome — play an important role in obesity-induced inflammation.6 One of the key links between obesity and the microbiome appears to be short-chain fatty acids (SCFA).7 Helpful intestinal bacteria ferment the dietary fibers you eat to produce SCFAs.8 People with intestinal diseases such ulcerative colitis have low levels of SCFA.
+The microorganisms that live within your gut — the microbiome — play an important role in obesity-induced inflammation.7 One of the key links between obesity and the microbiome appears to be short-chain fatty acids (SCFA).8 Helpful intestinal bacteria ferment the dietary fibers you eat to produce SCFAs.9 People with intestinal diseases such ulcerative colitis have low levels of SCFAs.
 A similar situation occurs in obesity.
-Obese individuals have fundamentally different microbiomes than lean individuals, with lower SCFA levels.9 When the level of SCFAs is restored, inflammation in the gastrointestinal tract is reduced.7,10
+Obese individuals have fundamentally different microbiomes than lean individuals, with lower SCFA levels.10,11 When the correct level of SCFAs is restored, inflammation in the gastrointestinal tract is reduced.8,12

 Are Prebiotics a Potential Cure for Obesity-Induced Inflammation?

 Fortunately, there is a simple way to get more SCFAs: take prebiotics.
 After all, SCFAs are simply the product of helpful bacteria fermenting indigestible fibers such as inulin and oligofructose (i.e., prebiotics).2 By giving bacteria in the gut a different diet of insoluble fibers, the SCFA-producing bacteria will flourish and produce even greater amounts of SCFA, or so the science suggests.
 Considering the many desirable benefits of prebiotics for obesity and the microbiome — and their excellent safety profile — anyone with metabolic syndrome or obesity-induced inflammation should seriously consider prebiotic supplementation.

 Making Men’s Health Month Count

 If you are already following the 8 health tips listed above, good for you!
 If not, why not make Men’s Health Month your reason for taking charge of your health?